Andrrii/Andrrii/README.md

 - 🔭 I’m currently working on OpenTechNexus projects

-- 🌱 I’m currently learning English
+- 🌱 I’m currently learning English, Algorithms

-- 💬 Talk to me about JavaScript, React, Nextjs,
+- 💬 Talk to me about JavaScript, React, Nextjs, HTML and CSS

 - 📫 How to reach me **butsaandrii@gmail.com**